 - Make this in the summer with fresh ripe tomatoes from the garden, and it will need no added sugar.
 I only add sugar if the tomatoes are not in season and are therefore not as naturally sweet.

-Wash tomatoes and cut them into halves and cut out any brown stems.
+- Wash tomatoes, cut them into half, and cut out any brown stems.

-Place them cut side down on a cookie sheet and bake at 350° degrees F for about 30 minutes until the skin wrinkles and juice starts to come out.
+- Place them cut sides of the tomatoes down on a cookie sheet and bake at 350°F (117°C) for about 30 minutes until the skin wrinkles and juice starts to come out.